jscanvic/Scale-Equivariant-Imaging/README.md

 ## Results

-Sample reconstructions for Gaussian deblurring with different standard deviations, using the proposed self-supervised method, a supervised method, and another self-supervised method (CSS)
+Sample deblurring results using the proposed self-supervised method and the supervised baseline

 <img src="./images/results.png" alt="Comparison of our self-supervised method with a supervised method and another self-supervised method (CSS) on Gaussian deblurring for different standard deviations $R_\{text{blur}}$" width="100%">